Image of the Week | Archive

 June 24, 2024

-The Cogotí Reservoir in Chile, a critical water source for the Coquimbo region, has significantly diminished due to a severe drought, affecting agriculture and mining.…
+A critical water source for the Chile’s Coquimbo region, Cogotí Reservoir has significantly diminished due to a severe drought, affecting agriculture and mining.
+Sentinel-2 satellite imagery reveals drastic changes in water levels between 2023 and 2024, highlighting the urgency of water management.

 June 11, 2024